 Even though he continually rebuffed them, they refused to stop trying to help their son, Andy.
 They had called me in a state of panic after finding him slumped over the toilet, a hypodermic needle still in his arm.
-Today Andy and I are on our way to Narconon.

 The day I arrived the air was clean and cool, bellying the storm I came here to help the family face.
 Andy had “stolen” his mother’s car and had been MIA for two days.
 An intervention isn’t much good without an addict to intervene upon, and Andy with a car spelled trouble.